Request an anti-social behaviour case review

 - an integrated care board

-- any registered social housing providers that are aware of the issue
+- any registered providers of social housing that are aware of the issue

 Reviews may be held to see what, if anything else, can be done to find a solution to persistent or ongoing ASB issues.